-We slept at a camp site on shore called Napak.
+We slept at Napak Camp.
 It is clean, simple and affordable.
 Perfect for a road trip.
 Camping by Lake Turkana is a different experience altogether.
 The stars gather in multitudes and the cool air is just right.

 Waking up to this

 There is much more to Turkana of course.
-Other places to visit in Turkana are national parks and reserves, museums, archaeological sites such as Nariokotome, where remains of the Turkana boy were found, Lokori and Koobi Fora.
+Other places to visit in Turkana are national parks and reserves, museums, archaeological sites such as Central Island, Nariokotome, where remains of the Turkana boy were found, Lokori and Koobi Fora.
 Speaking of, Fossils found in Turkana.
 Kalokol Standing Stones in Namorutunga on the way from Lodwar is also an interesting place to visit- the tale behind the stone people is unforgettable.

 The best time to visit would be during festival months; the second weekend of August, when there is the Tobong’u Lore which is the Turkana Tourist and Cultural Festival and in December when there are the Ataa Nayeche celebrations( held to celebrate the Turkana ancestral mother) when the county is buzzing with activity, filled with colour, laughter, food, song and dance.